-4.3.2 Model approach
+4.3.2 Model Approach

-A number of 1 ha MUSIC models were developed for the existing land uses within the study area and for new high intensity (high impervious) and new low intensity (low impervious) development types.
+A number of 1 ha MUSIC models were developed for rapid testing of existing land uses and new high impervious and new low impervious development types.

 The WSUD treatment strategy proposed for these new development types represents the book-ends to the range of mitigation measures required (section 5.3.2) to achieve the adopted numerical criteria (section 5.2.2) selected for stormflow, baseflow and pollutant loads for each of the study area zones and development scenarios.